 - The best practice would be to self-quarantine for 14 days after learning of your potential exposure.

-- Immediately notify the studio’s contact person and/or site safety monitor, who will notify their respective public health authority that will contact the state agency to begin contact tracing.
+- BEST PRACTICE: Immediately notify the studio’s contact person and/or site safety monitor, who will notify their respective public health authority that will contact the state agency to begin contact tracing.

 - You must also immediately notify your employer.